 Therefore, don’t shy away from adopting your content marketing strategy to all possible channels and formats, like video content (YouTube), audio content (podcasts), and interactive written content (using content design practices).

-If you decide to go on your own and adapt your content to video format, you’ll probably want to start with an online video editor and learn the ropes.
+If you decide to go on your own and adapt your content to video format, you’ll probably want to start with an easy-to-use online video editor like InVideo, and learn the ropes.